clayrisser/docker-openldap/README.md

 #### 5. Support for additional modules and schemas

+You can find the list of supported modules and schemas [HERE](#supported-modules-and-schemas)

 #### 6. Easily compile custom modules into the image

 You can see an example of this in the [Dockerfile](Dockerfile#L49)